 The mission of the school is to further the spiritual growth and development of high school students in the Roman Catholic tradition in an environment where prayer and devotion to God can be freely expressed and students can reach their full human potential.
 John Paul II Catholic High School immerses young adults in a Catholic college preparatory high school community where scholarship is highly valued, faith is lived concretely, and the moral life is honored.

-A deeper illustration of our school’s successful lifestyle of learning approach and the values that define it can be found on our Mission and Curriculum pages.
+A deeper illustration of our school’s successful lifestyle of learning approach and the values that define it can be found on our Missions and Curriculum pages.

-JPII is a regional diocesan high school and attracts students from across eastern North Carolina from Farmville, Havelock, New Bern, Vanceboro, Washington, and Zebulon.
+JPII is a regional diocesan high school and attracts students from across eastern North Carolina from Farmville, Havelock, New Bern, Vanceboro, and Washington.
 Our inclusive atmosphere, accessibility, and emphasis on exploration makes us a true representation of our region’s diversity.

-There are currently more than 120 students enrolled at JPII.
+There were currently more than 150 students enrolled at JPII in 2020-2021 with around 200 expected for the 2021-2022 school year.
 The projection is to increase each class size to 60 or more students per grade.

 JPII includes and exceeds North Carolina high school academic standards.
 Not only do we conduct academic rigor in this classroom, but as an alternative to public school we provide a lifestyle of learning that extends to student life, athletics, and spiritual life.
 JPII prides itself on the education of each aspect of the student, of the mind, body, and spirit.
 This is an effective practice of college preparation that cannot be found solely in a traditional classroom setting, and provides a multi-faceted college preparation experience.
 We also offer unique collegiate preparation courses that teach effective academic skills, like study habits, writing, researching, and presentation.
 Additionally, we offer a senior thesis seminar as a capstone course as well as a senior internship experience.
 Our curriculum is designed for students to attain acceptance and achieve success at the college of his/her choice.